Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-ui-english.rst

 Sophisticated 3D rendering is not necessarily an area where Erlang shines (perhaps, on the context of a client/server multimedia application, the client could rely on an engine like `Godot <https://en.wikipedia.org/wiki/Godot_(game_engine)>`_ instead), yet at least some level of rendering capabilities is convenient whenever performing 3D computations, implementing a server-side 3D logic, processing meshes, etc.

+One may refer to our `3D mini-HOWTO <https://howtos.esperide.org/ThreeDimensional.html>`_ for general information regarding these topics.

 Prerequisites
 *************

-So a prerequisite is that the local host enjoys at least some kind of **OpenGL support**, either in software or, preferably, with an hardware acceleration.
+So a prerequisite is that the local host enjoys at least some kind of **OpenGL support**, either in software or, most preferably, with an hardware acceleration.

 .. _`OpenGL troubleshooting`:

-Just run our ``gui_opengl_test.erl`` test to have the detected local configuration examined.
+Just run our ``gui_opengl_integration_test.erl`` test to have the detected local configuration examined.
 One should refer to our HOWTO section `about 3D operating system support <http://howtos.esperide.org/ThreeDimensional.html#os-support>`_ for detailed information and troubleshooting guidelines.

 As for the **Erlang side** of this OpenGL support, one may refer to `this section <https://www.erlang.org/doc/man/wxglcanvas#description>`_ to ensure that the Erlang build at hand has indeed its OpenGL support enabled.